-Selendy & Gay’s partners—who include a former clerk of the Delaware Court of Chancery, a former M&A attorney, and a former investment banker—have a demonstrated record of success in representing plaintiffs and defendants in high-value, high-profile corporate governance litigation, including disputes among members of alternative entities such as LLCs.
-Within its first nine months of practice, Selendy & Gay has already displayed its high level of expertise within the field, and has been recognized for its work in Corporate Governance and Compliance Law in the 2019 Edition of “Best Law Firms” published by U.S. News & World Report.
+Selendy Gay’s partners—who include a former clerk of the Delaware Court of Chancery, a former M&A attorney, and a former investment banker—have successfully represented plaintiffs and defendants in high-value, high-profile corporate governance litigation, including disputes among members of alternative entities such as LLCs.
+We continuously display our high level of expertise within the field, and have been recognized for our work in Corporate Governance and Compliance Law in the 2019 and 2020 editions of U.S. News & World Report's “Best Law Firms.”

 Disputes of this nature are often fluid and fast-moving; our deep knowledge of the Delaware Code, applicable SEC rules and regulations, and caselaw allows us to provide real-time advice to our clients, craft long term-litigation strategies, and ultimately navigate successful outcomes.

-- Quadrant v.
-Vertin: We achieved a trial victory in the Delaware Court of Chancery defeating breach of fiduciary duty, breach of contract, and fraudulent transfer claims which sought hundreds of millions of dollars in damages as well as a court order which would have forced the defendant-client to liquidate its assets and close the business entirely.
+- Athilon Capital Corp., a financial services firm, in a trial victory in the Delaware Court of Chancery involving claims of breach of fiduciary duty, breach of contract, and fraudulent transfer claims that sought hundreds of millions of dollars in damages, as well as a court order which would have forced our client, the defendant, to liquidate its assets and close the business entirely.
 The press described this trial victory as a “resounding win” in a “literal bet-the-company case” that set precedent concerning the test for insolvency under Delaware law and that was affirmed by the Delaware Supreme Court.

 - MassMutual, one of the largest U.S. insurance companies, in a corporate governance suit arising out of its investment in Scottish Re.
 We achieved a full dismissal in the New York State Commercial Division of breach of fiduciary duty and waste claims asserted against shareholder clients, with the dismissal upheld on appeal.